Turmeric Can Help Manage Diabetes

 - Turmeric-Based Curries/Stir-Fry: Add a spoon or two of organic turmeric powder to your curries or a stir-fry with an Asian flair.
 If you don’t want it to dominate too much, add a little to a soup or stew and you may not even notice it is there.

 For wound healing, topical application of turmeric containing creams or organic, pure turmeric powder work well.

 Dietary Intake Of Turmeric Is Safe But Limit Supplement Dosage

-If you’re having turmeric in your food, it is unlikely to cause any adverse side effects and you can safely use a spoon or so in all meals or enjoy a cup of turmeric milk or tea every day.
+If you’re having turmeric in your food, it is unlikely to cause any adverse effects and you can safely use a spoon or so in all meals or enjoy a cup of turmeric milk or tea every day.

-Of course, there are always supplements that incorporate curcumin or turmeric, but there remain questions around the appropriate dosage for effective results, its uptake by your body, and potential side effects from prolonged use.
+Of course, there are supplements that incorporate curcumin or turmeric, but there remain questions around the appropriate dosage for effective results, its uptake by your body, and potential side effects from prolonged use.
 Some experts suggest about 500 mg in capsule form every day but clarify that this will vary depending on the individual’s needs and medical history.
 Others suggest even higher doses – but this must be done with caution and under the guidance of your doctor.

 If you are on blood-thinning medication, don’t consume more than regular dietary amounts as this could interfere with your medication.
 If you plan on significantly raising your consumption of the spice, do check with your doctor first.